excelsior-oss/excelsior-jet-maven-plugin/README.md

 Even though we are going to base the plugin development on your feedback in the future, we have our own short-term plan as well.
 So the next few releases will add the following features:

-* Mapping of compiler and packager options to plugin configuration parameters.
-* Creation of Mac OS X application bundles.
+* Tomcat Web Applications support.
+* Windows services support.
 * Code signing.
-* Tomcat Web Applications support.
 * Multi-component support: building dependencies into separate native libraries to reuse them across multiple Maven project builds so as to reduce overall compilation time